Imatong Mountains: Civil wars

 The mountains were a haven for the Lord's Resistance Army (LRA) during the Second Sudanese Civil War (1983–2005).
 In 1986 the government of Sudan started to provide arms, training and sanctuary for the LRA, who began to raid and plunder villages along the then Sudan–Uganda border.
-The secessionist Sudan People's Liberation Army assisted the Uganda People's Defence Force in fighting back.
+The rebel Sudan People's Liberation Army assisted the Uganda People's Defence Force in fighting back.
 The struggle dragged on for over twenty years.
 Over 400 people were massacred by the LRA in the Imotong area in March 2002.
 The LRA finally withdrew from the region in April 2007.

 Years of civil war have made violence commonplace, most people have experienced the murder of a close family member.
 According to a 2010 report, "interviews suggested that at least every male community member over 20 years of age owns a gun in Ikotos, with some households having as many as eight to nine guns ...
 33 per cent of all crimes were reportedly carried out with an AK-47 or similar automatic rifle".

 After the Second Sudanese Civil War ended in 2005, more foreign aid workers began spending time in the region.
 The range became part of South Sudan when the country was established in 2011.